jonlpersson/ed-latimore/site/_posts/2022-07-26-how-to-become-more-physically-attractive-to-women.md

 I’ve also gotten results from [chewing mastic gum to build my jaw muscles](/mastic-gum-review/).
 This gum is made of thick sap that comes from the mastic tree.
 This resin is sugar-free, and about ten times harder than any gum you’ve ever chewed.

 It strengthens the muscles in your face when you chew it, giving your jaw more contour and definition.
-It’s not the best tasting gum I've ever tried but it gets results.
+It’s not the best tasting gum I’ve ever tried but it gets results.

 ## Improve your wardrobe